 Oxfam is working with Lebanese organizations to ensure that Beirut’s most marginalized people are not left behind and instead have the support they need to recover from the blast.

-Oxfam’s joint response with partners will focus on supporting local leadership, and will prioritize reaching people with disabilities, the elderly, women and girls who are now at greater risk of violence because of unsafe houses, migrant workers, refugees and the LGBTQ+ community.
+Oxfam’s joint response with partners will focus on supporting local leadership, and will prioritize reaching people with disabilities, the elderly, women and girls who are now at greater risk of violence because of unsafe houses, migrant workers, refugees and the 2SLGBTQ+ community.

 Oxfam’s partner-led response is providing over 9,000 people with support ranging from emergency cash and food, medical services, mental health support, legal assistance and help to repair and rebuild homes and businesses.